drajasomu/mynewrepo/README.md

 # mynewrepo

-here is a descriptive paragraph about my project :)
+a descriptive paragraph about my project :)

+A Fun Fact: Shortfin Mako sharks can swim up to 42 mph!